As a Blackburn BID levy payer there are lots of ways you can take part in helping the town centre revive and thrive.

 These meetings are led by the BID Manager, Harriet Roberts and includes representation from regeneration, cleansing and highways departments in Blackburn with Darwen Council and Capita.
 The group meets with the BID Manger discussing how we make the town centre greener and cleaner & how we attract new businesses and support existing traders.

 These meetings are in partnership with the BBAC (Blackburn Business against Crime) with Blackburn town centre Police, Blackburn with Darwen Borough Council and Traders.
 These meetings discuss the delivery of the business plan and strategies for making the town centre safer and more secure by reducing crime & anti-social behaviour.

 Levy payers are actively welcomed and invited to take part and have their say in any of the groups above.
 For details contact Mark Stevenson email@example.com

 Levy Payers are businesses within the designated BID area with a rateable value of £10,000 and above.
 Levy invoices are issued in January each year with a copy of the previous year’s annual report and details of the AGM.

 Are you a town centre trader within the BID area but not currently large enough to pay a levy?

-To receive all the benefits above, why not become a Voluntary Levy Payer by making a minimum annual donation of £50?
+To receive all the benefits above, why not become a Voluntary Levy Payer by making a minimum annual fee of £50 plus VAT?
 To apply please email firstname.lastname@example.org or download the application form here